Off-payroll working in the public sector: reform of intermediaries legislation

 A worker working through a Personal Service Company (PSC) or other intermediary is responsible for:

-- providing the fee-payer (public sector client, agency, or other third party) with the information they need to help determine whether the off-payroll working rules should apply
+- providing the fee-payer (public sector client, agency, or other third party) with the information they need to help determine whether the off-payroll working in the public sector rules should apply

-- where the off-payroll working rules apply, provide the fee-payer with the information required to allow them to deduct tax and NICs from the payment they make to the intermediary
+- where the off-payroll working in the public sector rules apply, provide the fee-payer with the information required to allow them to deduct tax and NICs from the payment they make to the intermediary

 - reporting to HMRC on own, and company’s tax affairs